C.J. Cron Player Props: Rockies vs. Tigers

-On Saturday, C.J.
-Cron (.273 slugging percentage in past 10 games, with zero homers) and the Colorado Rockies face the Detroit Tigers, whose starting pitcher will be Matthew Boyd.
-First pitch is at 9:10 PM ET.
+C.J.
+Cron -- with a slugging percentage of .353 in his past 10 games (including no home runs) -- will be in action for the Colorado Rockies against the Detroit Tigers, with Matt Manning on the mound, on July 2 at 3:10 PM ET.

+He strung together two hits (going 2-for-4 with a double) in his most recent appearance against the Tigers.

 C.J.
 Cron Game Info & Props vs. the Tigers